-When we embarked on this journey to the Dominican Republic during a worldwide pandemic, we didn’t know what to expect.
+When we embarked on this journey to the Dominican Republic after Covid-19, we didn’t know what to expect.
 What is still open?
 Will we feel safe?
 Is the Dominican Republic even worth visiting right now?

 The great thing is that the Dominican Republic is only a couple hours flight from major cities along the eastern seaboard.
 It’s almost as easy to get to as Florida!

 Plus, the Dominican Republic has some of the laxest travel restrictions.
 You don’t need a PCR test to enter, you won’t have to quarantine, and there’s ample testing available for your return home.
-This makes it the easiest international trip we’ve ever taken during Covid-19 in 2021.
+This made it the easiest international trip we’ve ever taken during Covid-19.

-So what has changed in the Dominican Republic in 2021?
+So what has changed in the Dominican Republic for 2023?
 The answer might surprise you.

 In this article:

-What life is like in the Dominican Republic during Covid-19
+What life is like in the Dominican Republic Right Now

 Where to stay in the Dominican Republic